kimberlythegeek/wordpress/README.md

 ### Pole Call Fitness site re-design

-Child theme used in http://acodeabove.com/polecallfitness Original site: http://polecallfitness.com
+Child theme used in redesign.
+Original site: http://polecallfitness.com

 _The header image is low resolution because I didn't have access to the original file.
 I did this site mostly for the experience (as is the case with most of them)._